aptech/docs/docs/data-management/data-cleaning.rst

 .. figure:: ../_static/images/interactive-data-cleaning-apply.jpg
     :scale: 50%

-To modify the current dataframe, either click **Apply** or click the dropdown and select **Overwrite Existing**.
+To modify the current dataframe, either click **Apply** or click the drop-down and select **Overwrite Existing**.

-To create a new dataframe containing your changes, click the dropdown next to the **Apply** button and select **Create New**.
+To create a new dataframe containing your changes, click the drop-down next to the **Apply** button and select **Create New**.
 A text box will appear allowing you to enter the name of the new dataframe.

 Data types and formats
 ---------------------------------------------